DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 A player with a passive Wisdom (Perception) score of 10 or greater notices something trembling beneath the tablecloth of the far table.
 A player who pulls aside the tablecloth reveals Varushka, who is wide-eyed, pale, and obviously terrified.
 She doesn’t recognize the players, and whispers fearfully for them to “leave her alone" and “flee for their own lives."

-Varushka will not wilingly leave her hiding place beneath the table.
+Varushka will not willingly leave her hiding place beneath the table.
 However, if questioned, Varushka tells them that if they’re searching for “Captain Dilisnya," they’re too late—he just fled down the stairs and escaped outside into the castle courtyard.
 (Varushka is referring to Leo Dilisnya, the captain of Strahd’s guard.
-She’s bewildered by how he came to be in the servants’ upper quarters—given that she last saw him, but hasn’t spared the time to think about it too closely, given that the whole world seems to have fallen into insanity.)
+She’s bewildered by how he came to be in the servants’ upper quarters—given that she last saw him descending the stairs to the servants' hall—but hasn’t spared the time to think about it too closely, given that the whole world seems to have fallen into insanity.)

 Varushka is too terrified to share any information other than that “King Strahd" has gone mad, and is currently rampaging through the lower floors of the castle.
 “The skies have turned red," she sobs.
 “Are we all going to die?"
 #### Servants’ Upper Floor
-A player who passes through the splintered door emerges into <span class="citation">K34.
+A player who ascends the stairs from the [[#Servants’ Quarters]] emerges into <span class="citation">K34.
 Servants’ Upper Floor (p.
 64)</span>, as it was on the day of Strahd’s death over four centuries ago.
 Read:

 <div class="description">
 <p>Neat rows of small, tidy cots line the left-hand side of this upstairs room.
 A tall, dusty wardrobe roughly shaped like a coffin, its black doors painted with fey creatures, stands between two full-length mirrors hanging on the south wall.
 One of the mirrors hangs slightly askew.</p>